-After 2019 when the European Court of Justice decided that all EU member states should introduce systems for accurate time recording of employees’ working hours, there has been an increased focus on control, compliance and transparency in relation to working hours.
-In Denmark, the decision resulted in a new law on working time registration, which came into force on 1 July 2024.
-Here you can get an overview of how the authorities supervise the provisions of the law, and what financial and legal consequences a violation can cause for you as a company
+After the European Court of Justice ruled in 2019 that all EU member states must introduce systems for accurate time recording of employees' working hours, there has been an increased focus on control, compliance and transparency in relation to working hours.
+In Denmark, the ruling resulted in a new law on working time registration that came into force on 1 July 2024.
+Here's an overview of how the authorities monitor the provisions of the law and the financial and legal consequences a violation can have for your organisation.

 The new law

-The new law on working time registration requires all employers to introduce a working time registration system to the employees, which is “objective, reliable and accessible” and makes it possible to measure the individual employee’s daily working hours.
-According to the Ministry of Employment (DA: Beskæftigelsesministeriet), the reason for the new law is to ensure that the rules of the Working Environment Act on daily and weekly rest periods and the 48-hour rule are complied with.
-If the rules are violated, it can lead to fines or imprisonment.
+The new Working Time Registration Act requires employers to provide employees with a working time registration system that is ”objective, reliable and accessible” and makes it possible to measure each employee's daily working hours.
+According to Ministry of Employment the requirement must, among other things, ensure compliance with the Working Environment Act's rules on daily and weekly rest periods and the 48-hour rule.
+Violating these rules can lead to fines or imprisonment.

 Violation of rest time rules